 ► Highly responsive structure and styles.

-► Develop has to invest more time and carry out extensive customization, or else your site will look like other websites.
+► Developer has to invest more time and carry out extensive customization, or else your site will look like other websites.

-► Styles are wordy and result in unwanted HTML output.
+► Styles are wordy and it causes unwanted HTML output.

 When to use Bootstrap?

 Bootstrap is suitable to use for making all kinds of websites and web apps.